RISElabQueens/PR-Accelerator/README.md

 # Tools:

 - PR data extractor: It extracts all information about a repository and saves them in three different csv files (pr_comment_enddate.csv, pr_review_enddate.csv and pr_summary_enddate.csv)
-- PR initial interaction analytics: It reports the analytics of a pull request and saves it in a separate csv file (pr_summary.csv)
+- PR first response summary: It reports the analytics about first resposne of a pull request and saves it in a separate csv file (pr_summary.csv)

 # Update

-- May, 2023: Introduced first two tools (PR data extractor & PR initial interaction analytics report) of PR-Accelerator.
+- May, 2023: Introduced first two tools (PR data extractor & PR first response summary report) of PR-Accelerator.

 # Features